MicrosoftDocs/minecraft-creator/creator/Documents/ContributorGuide.md

 Welcome to the public repo for Minecraft Bedrock documentation!
 Any articles you create or edit in this repo will be visible to the public.

 The Minecraft Bedrock docs are on the docs.microsoft.com platform, which uses GitHub-flavored Markdown with Markdig features.
-The content you edit in this repo will be formatted into stylized pages that show up at [Minecraft Bedrock docs](https://docs.microsoft.com/minecraft/creator).
+The content you edit in this repo will be formatted into Microsoft Docs stylized pages that show up at [Minecraft Bedrock docs](https://docs.microsoft.com/minecraft/creator).
+Content created by you and other members of the Bedrock Community will be released as a part of our content drops and Minecraft: Bedrock Edition updates.

 This page covers the basic steps and guidelines for contributing and links to Markdown basics.
 Thank you for your contribution!